CPPO: Contrastive Perception Policy Optimization for VLM Agents: Introduction

-To address the first question, \cite{visionary-r1} and \cite{ssr1} force the policy model to separate perception from reasoning, placing perception within \texttt{<perception>} tags and reasoning within \texttt{<think>} tags.
-However, forcing a separation between perception and reasoning disrupts the natural reasoning process of the model, making it difficult to apply to many tasks (e.g., with complex images).
+To address the first question, \citet{visionary-r1} and \citet{ssr1} force the policy to separate perception from reasoning by defining specific generation tags: \texttt{<perception>} and \texttt{<think>}.
+However, forcing such a separation disrupts the natural reasoning process of the model, making it difficult to apply to many tasks (\eg, with complex images).
 In addition, the process becomes vulnerable to reward hacking (where the model places the final answer in the perception section to maximize reward).
-Thus, we argue that perception and reasoning should be disentangled within the natural generation flow of the model.
+Thus, we argue that perception and reasoning should be disentangled within the model's natural generation flow.

-In order to address the second question, Visionary-R1 \cite{visionary-r1}, Vision-SR1 \citep{ssr1}, and Perception-R1 \citep{perception-r1} rely on an LLM and utilize either the policy’s own perceptual outputs or ground-truth Chain-of-Thought (CoT) annotations to compute perception rewards.
-Such evaluation of perception outputs with LLMs still require explicit separation of perception from reasoning, incur computational overhead, and rely on unscalable CoT supervision.
-PAPO \citep{PAPO} takes a different approach via a KL divergence loss between model outputs conditioned on the original and corrupted versions of the images.
-However, the KL divergence is unbounded, which can easily cause reward collapse and makes the method's hyperparameter sensitive.
+In order to address the second question, Visionary-R1 \cite{visionary-r1}, Vision-SR1 \cite{ssr1}, and Perception-R1 \cite{perception-r1} rely on an LLM and utilize either the policy's own perceptual outputs or ground-truth Chain-of-Thought (CoT) annotations to compute perception rewards.
+Such evaluation of perception outputs with LLMs still requires explicit separation of perception from reasoning, incurs computational overhead, and relies on unscalable CoT supervision.
+PAPO \cite{PAPO} takes a different approach via a KL divergence loss between model outputs conditioned on the original and corrupted versions of the images.
+However, the KL divergence is unbounded, which can easily cause reward collapse and makes the method's hyperparameters sensitive.
 Moreover, PAPO applies the perception loss uniformly across all tokens and output rollouts, regardless of whether they correspond to perception or reasoning, or whether the outputs are correct or incorrect.
 Applying divergence over reasoning tokens leads to over-regularization, while maximizing divergence on wrong perception tokens effectively reinforces incorrect perception outputs.